nlarusstone/corels-test/README.md

 ## todo

-If, given a prefix, two rules capture the same data, only one should be pursued; the other should be added to the reject list.

 Semantics should buy us more than we're already achieving.
 Let's optimize the crap out of tic-tac-toe!

 From Cynthia:  If the rules make the same prediction on all of their overlapping points, then they commute.